Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 All logic apps that includes "Azure Sentinel alert trigger" can be used as "Playbook".
 Microsoft describes the configuration of this playbooks in one of the [Sentinel tutorials](https://docs.microsoft.com/en-us/azure/sentinel/tutorial-respond-threats-playbook).
 As already mentioned, many logic app templates are available from [GitHub](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks).
+Monitoring of playbooks is an important part of daily operations if it's part of your automated response or incident management.
+[Workbook for "Playbook Health"](https://techcommunity.microsoft.com/t5/azure-sentinel/what-s-new-monitoring-your-logic-apps-playbooks-in-azure/ba-p/1873211) might be helpful to get an overview about failed runs and latency.

 In addition, there is also a [Logic App connector for Azure Sentinel](https://docs.microsoft.com/en-us/connectors/azuresentinel/) which allows to update or use information from incidents.